mercurius-js/mercurius/docs/integrations/prisma.md

 If you wish to use a different database, you can jump to [switching database providers](#switching-database-providers).
 ## Create database tables with Prisma Migrate

-Add the following models to your `prisma.schema` file:
+Add the following model to your `prisma.schema` file:

 ```prisma
 model Post {